 Read More: Check out my tips on planning your travels.

 Read More: Are you a solo female traveller?
 Read my article on travel in Solo South America Is It Safe?

-2. South America Travel Route: Peru
+2. South America Itinerary 3 Months: Peru

-Why I Started in Peru: The starting point of this 3 months in South America itinerary was a weather-based decision.
+Why I Started in Peru: The starting point of this 3 month South America itinerary was a weather-based decision.
 It was November and already the start of the rainy season.
 If I had started in Colombia and worked my way south, I would have been in southern Peru in the height of the wet season.
 Thus, Peru became the starting point.

 The altitude is lower in Ollantaytambo, Peru than Cusco, so it is a good idea to head there first and acclimatize to the altitude and avoid altitude sickness.